davidpetro88/mongo-spark/doc/3-java-api.md

 System.out.println(aggregatedRdd.first().toJson());
 ```

-## DataFrames and DataSets
+## Datasets

-Creating a dataframe is easy you can either load the data via `DefaultSource` or use the `JavaMongoRDD#toDF` method.
+Creating a Dataset is easy you can either load the data via `DefaultSource` or use the `JavaMongoRDD#toDF` method.

 First, in an empty collection we load the following data: